Every Homeschool

 ESA Homeschool Funding by State: 2026 Complete Guide

 Thirty-plus states have education savings account programs in 2026, but homeschoolers actually qualify in fewer than a dozen.
 Here's who pays what, who quietly excludes homeschool families, and where the programs are strongest.
+Every figure re-verified June 2026.

-Updated Every Homeschool Editorial Team14 min read
+Updated Every Homeschool Editorial Team11 min read

 Key takeaways